Sweden: Music

 Historical re-creations of Norse music have been attempted based on instruments found in Viking sites.
 The instruments used were the lur (a sort of trumpet), simple string instruments, wooden flutes and drums.
 Sweden has a significant folk-music scene.
 The joik, a type of Sami music, is a chant that is part of the traditional Sami animistic spirituality.
-Notable composers include Johan Helmich Roman, Josef Martin Kraus, Franz Berwald, Wilhelm Stenhammar, Wilhelm Peterson-Berger, Hugo Alfvén, Kurt Atterberg, Ture Rangström, Hilding Rosenberg, Lars-Erik Larsson, Dag Wirén, Allan Pettersson, Karl-Birger Blomdahl, Ingvar Lidholm, Sven-David Sandström, Anders Eliasson and Anders Hillborg.
+Notable composers include Johan Helmich Roman, Joseph Martin Kraus, Franz Berwald, Wilhelm Stenhammar, Wilhelm Peterson-Berger, Hugo Alfvén, Kurt Atterberg, Ture Rangström, Hilding Rosenberg, Lars-Erik Larsson, Dag Wirén, Allan Pettersson, Karl-Birger Blomdahl, Ingvar Lidholm, Sven-David Sandström, Anders Eliasson and Anders Hillborg.

 Sweden has a long tradition of "visor" – strophic songs with multiple verses telling different stories, often sung with lute or guitar.
 Notable singer/songwriters in this genre are Carl-Michael Bellman, Birger Sjöberg, Evert Taube, Ulf Peder Olrog, Olle Adolphson, Alf Hambe, Cornelis Vreeswijk, Stefan Sundström and Cajsa-Stina Åkerström.

 Sweden also has a prominent choral music tradition.
 In 2003, it was estimated that five to six hundred thousand people sing in choirs.

 In 2007, with over 800 million dollars in revenue, Sweden was the third-largest music exporter in the world and surpassed only by the US and the UK.
-According to one source 2013, Sweden produces the most chart hits per capita in the world, followed by the UK and the US.
+According to one source in 2013, Sweden produces the most chart hits per capita in the world, followed by the UK and the US.

 Sweden has a rather lively jazz scene.
 The Centre for Swedish Folk Music and Jazz Research has published an overview of jazz in Sweden by Lars Westin.